 “Not for long!” she laughed.
 The chicken in the bag loudly clucked.

-A few hours later, at the beach, we decided to forgo jerk chicken, instead feasting on festival fried dough and giants shrimps, in honor of our unexpected taxi companion.
+A few hours later, at the beach, we decided to forgo jerk chicken, instead feasting on festival fried dough and giant shrimps, in honor of our unexpected taxi companion.

 Another time, no sooner than we approached our familiar improvised “taxi stop” on the main road, a large van stopped immediately, and a grinning young driver jumped out.
 He rolled the van door open and we were faced with a completely jam-packed van of people, no less than nine faces staring at us inquisitively.
 It looked like several people were already sitting on each other’s laps.
 I took an instinctive step back.